-Category Water Column (1-Day Minimum) Char Spawning and Rearing 10 mg/L or 90% saturation Core Summer Salmonid Habitat 10 mg/L or 95% saturation Salmonid Spawning, Rearing, and Migration 10 mg/L or 90% saturation Salmonid Rearing and Migration Only 6.5 mg/L Nonanadromous Interior Redband Trout 10 mg/L or 90% saturation Indigenous Warm Water Species 6.5 mg/L
+Category ((Lowest)) Water Column (1-Day Minimum) Intragravel (1-Day Minimum) Char Spawning and Rearing ((9.5)) 10 mg/L or 90% oxygen saturation 8.0 mg/L Core Summer Salmonid Habitat ((9.5)) 10 mg/L or 90% oxygen saturation 8.0 mg/L Salmonid Spawning, Rearing, and Migration ((8.0)) 10 mg/L or 90% oxygen saturation OR 8.0 mg/L Salmonid Rearing and Migration Only 6.5 mg/L or 90% oxygen saturation = ((Non-anadromous)) Nonanadromous Interior Redband Trout ((8.0)) 10 mg/L or 90% oxygen saturation 8.0 mg/L Indigenous Warm Water Species 6.5 mg/L or 90% oxygen saturation =

-- \ Intragravel D.O criteria for these aquatic life use categories may be used for compliance purposes.
-When intragravel D.O. is used for compliance, the intragravel D.O.
-(1-day minimum) concentration must be 8.0 mg/L or greater, and the D.O. water column (1-day minimum) concentration must be 9.0 mg/L or greater.
-Intragravel D.O. must be measured as a spatial median within the same habitat area. - (i) When a water body's D.O. is lower than the criteria in Table 200 (1)(d) (or within 0.2 mg/L of the criteria) and that condition is due to natural conditions, then human actions considered cumulatively may not cause the D.O. of that water body to decrease more than 0.2 mg/L. - (ii) For lakes, human actions considered cumulatively may not decrease the dissolved oxygen concentration more than 0.2 $\,\mathrm{mg/L}$ below natural conditions. - (iii) Concentrations of D.O. are not to fall below the criteria in the table at a probability frequency of more than once every ((ten)) $\underline{10}$ years on average. - (iv) D.O. measurements should be taken to represent the dominant aquatic habitat of the monitoring site.
-This typically means samples should: - (A) Be taken from well mixed portions of rivers and streams; and - (B) Not be taken from shallow stagnant backwater areas, within isolated thermal refuges, at the surface, or at the water's edge. - (e) Aquatic life turbidity criteria.
+Intragravel D.O. must be measured as a spatial median (see WAC 173-201A-020 Definitions).

+(i) When a water body's D.O. is lower than the criteria in Table 200 (1)(d) (or within 0.2 mg/L of the criteria) and that condition is due to natural conditions, then human actions considered cumulatively may not cause the D.O. of that water body to decrease more than 0.2 mg/L.

+(ii) For lakes, human actions considered cumulatively may not decrease the dissolved oxygen concentration more than 0.2 mg/L below natural conditions.

+(iii) Concentrations of D.O. are not to fall below the criteria in the table at a probability frequency of more than once every ten years on average.

+(iv) D.O. measurements should be taken to represent the dominant aquatic habitat of the monitoring site.
+This typically means samples should:

+(A) Be taken from well mixed portions of rivers and streams; ((and))

+(B) Not be taken from shallow stagnant backwater areas, within isolated thermal refuges, at the surface, or at the water's edge((-)); and

+(C) Be taken within the same aquatic habitat area when measuring intragravel D.O.

+(e) Aquatic life turbidity criteria.
 Turbidity is measured in "nephelometric turbidity units" or "NTUs."
 Table 200 (1)(e) lists the maximum turbidity criteria for each of the aquatic life use categories.

+Category NTUs Char Spawning and Rearing Turbidity shall not exceed: • 5 NTU over background when the background is 50 NTU or less; or • A 10 percent increase in turbidity when the background turbidity is more than 50 NTU.
+Core Summer Salmonid Habitat Same as above.
-Table 200 (1)(e)

-Aquatic Life Turbidity Criteria in Fresh
+Table 200 (1)(e) Aquatic Life Turbidity Criteria in Fresh Water

-Water